 When to fly?

-The chill and wetness of winter fends off most visitors, but you will find fewer crowds and lower prices for flights and hotels.
+The chill and wetness of winter fends off most visitors, but you will find fewer crowds and cheap flights to Istanbul and hotel deals.

-The shoulder seasons of April through June and September through October have mild weather, fewer tourists, and slightly lower hotel and airline ticket prices.
+The shoulder seasons of April through June and September through October have mild weather, fewer tourists, available deals for hotels packaged with cheap flights to Istanbul.
 It is also when the Tulip Festival takes place.
 Although tulips are widely associated with Holland, they are also an important symbol in Turkish and Ottoman history and can be seen on tiles in mosques, literature and on royal clothing.
 The Tulip Era also signifies an Ottoman Empire period in history.
 To celebrate it, Istanbul parks are filled with different coloured tulips, for about 10-15 days during either March or April.
 This coincides with art exhibitions, photo contests and other events in Sultanahmet and Taksim Square.
 The International Istanbul Film Festival offers movie buffs the chance to view Turkish movies with English subtitles.
 Starting late March and lasting two weeks, this festival is definitely for those travellers who are looking for something slightly different.

 Why visit Istanbul?